HackBulgaria/Programming51-1/week7/8-Function-Calls-Extended/README.md

 # Function Calls with our Functions

-In order to solve that problem, it is a good idea to solve Function Calls first.
+In order to solve that problem, it is a good idea to solve [Function Calls first](../7-Function-Calls)

 Now, in the previous problem, we had predefined functions.
 This is easy. **Now, we are going to read our functions from the input.**